resource0x/concert0x/doodle-script.md

 ```
 - Symbol tilda (^) marks the note that has to be synchronized with the onset of the next bar.
 In other words, it allows you to position your motif on time axis relative to the bar boundary.

 You can define **more than one voice** (e.g. adding a separate voice for bass line).
-The idea behind voice syntax is this: you can define several motifs and several rhythmic patterns, and mix and match them while defining the voice (assuming both patterns have the same number of notes)

 ## Motif

 The motif can be written as a sequence of note path expressions separated by one or more spaces.
 Each note path expression evaluates to a note, which is added to the sequence.
 Syntactically, note path expression is a sequence of path elements separated by slash ("/").
 Examples of path expressions: `T/-1c`, `+1k/-1s`.
-Notation also supports assigment of the form `name=pathExpression`, e.g. we can write `x=c5/~CM/+1k x/+1k`.
+Notation also supports assigment of the form `name=expr`, e.g. we can write `x=c5/~CM/+1k x/+1k`.
 Assignment does not add note to the sequence, just memorizes it for future reference.
 The last example produces a single note g5.

 Though the goal of the motif is to approach the anchor note of the next bar as a target, the motif does not necessarily ends on this note - it can continue, thus overlapping in time with the next bar.
 In general, motif can be thought of as having 3 parts: approach notes; target note; exit notes.
 Which note of the motif is played on the onset of the next bar is controlled by a tilda symbol.